kashmir96/osoappliance/content/directory/appliance-rental/hire-worx.md

 categories: ["New Zealand"]
 tags: ["Timaru"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-rental/hire-worx.webp
+ image: /img/laundryappliance/289.webp
- alt: 'Logo for Hire Worx the Appliance Rental business from Timaru, New Zealand'
+ alt: 'NewZealand from hireworx'
 ---

 Hire Worx is an Appliance Rental business located in Timaru, New Zealand.